Hours: 9:00 a.m. to 4:00 p.m.

 Campers who bring cell phones to camp should be aware of our cell phone use policy.

-For Summer Camps Only: Summer campers will be provided with a youth camp t-shirt which much be worn on all field trips.
-Don't forget to bring a water bottle (or purchase one of ours for only $12)!
+For Summer Camps Only: Summer campers will be provided with a youth camp t-shirt which can be worn anytime during the week.
+Don't forget to bring a water bottle!
 Depending on the shelter location, many of the areas in which camp takes place are not air conditioned.
 Sunscreen is also strongly recommended because many of our activities take place outdoors.
 Campers are responsible for bringing and applying their own sunscreen.
 Youth camp activities will proceed rain or shine; campers should bring appropriate weather gear as needed.
 (Please label all personal items with your child's name.)

 In case of an emergency during camp, Animal Humane Society staff will contact you using the contact information you provided with your registration.
 If we cannot reach a parent or guardian, we will leave messages and attempt to reach the person(s) listed as emergency contacts.
 If any of this information needs to be updated after you have registered, please notify our staff.